-Join Mark Struthers for an in-depth discussion in this video Introducing effects to improve recordings, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Introducing effects to improve recordings, part of Learning Cubase Pro 8.

 Once we've got our raw recordings into Cubase,…it's often at this point, after assessing the quality…of what we have, we look for methods…of improving what we have.…We're going to look at adding effects to what we've got,…to our recordings.…I'm going to run through two different methods.…One, by using insert effects…and the other, by using send effects.…And not only that, when I'm integrating a send effect,…I want to make it slightly easy for myself…when I've got multiple recordings for a certain instrument.…